STEPHAN

 Since 2021, Stephan leads Cleveland Uncommon Sound Project (CUSP) as Managing Director.
 CUSP is dedicated to strengthening the artistic engagement of the Northeast Ohio community by championing the creation and performance of new and experimental music through concert programming and other events.

-Stephan is on faculty at Case Western Reserve University as Part-Time Lecturer in the music department, teaching music technology.
+Stephan is on faculty at Cleveland Institute of Music and Case Western Reserve University in the music department, where he teaches electronic music, music production, and related courses.
 Stephan holds an MFA in Harp Performance with a concentration in Improvisation from Mills College in Oakland, California where he studied with Zeena Parkins, Roscoe Mitchell, and James Fei, and studied with Elainie Lillios and Mikel Kuehn at Bowling Green State University, where he received a BA in Music Composition and Theory.

 WORK